-$$BE_y = DV \times GF_y \times DB_y$$
+$$BE_y = DV \times GF_y \times DB_y$$ (Eq.

-(Eq.
 3)

-Parameter Unit Value BE y tCO2e Baseline emissions per project lamp in year y DV tCO 2 e per project lamp Lamp Emission Factor (default is 0.092 tCO 2 e per project lamp) GF y Grid Factor in year y, Equal to 1.0 when charging option defined in paragraph 3(a) is used; Equal to 1.0 if the project activity is for off-grid households/commun ities (defined as no grid access or less than 12 hours grid availability per day on an annual average basis); Otherwise it is equal to 1.0 minus (the fraction of time grid is available to the target households and communities/users in the region of project activity) DBy Dynamic Baseline Factor (change in baseline fuel, fuel use rate, and/or utilization during crediting period) in year y.
-Calculated as either: Option 1: default of 1.0 in the absence of relevant information; Option 2: value of 1.0+FFg where FFg is the documented national growth rate of kerosene fuel use in lighting from the preceding years (use the most recent available data for a three or five years average (fraction) project emission utilizes a rene ns as the project wable energy s methodology, there are no lamp charging mechanism system (solar photovoltaic roject lamp.
-Thus, $PE{y,i} = 0$
+D 11 Value Parameter Unit Value BE y tCO 2 e Baseline emissions per project lamp in year y DV tCO2e per project lamp Lamp Emission Factor (default is 0.092 tCO2e per project lamp) GFy Grid Factor in year y, Equal to 1.0 when charging option defined in paragraph 3(a) is used; Equal to 1.0 if the project activity is for off-grid households/commun ities (defined as no grid access or less than 12 hours grid availability per day on an annual average basis); Otherwise it is equal to 1.0 minus (the fraction of time grid is available to the target households and communities/users in the region of project activity)

+(change in baseline fue fuel use rate, and/outilization during creditin period) in year year Calculated as either: • Option 1: default of 1.0 in the absence of relevant • Option 2: value of 1.0+FFg where FFg is the documented national growth rate of kerosene fuel use in lighting from the preceding years (use the most recent available data for a DBy Calculated as either: Option 1: default of 1.0 in the absence of relevant information; Option 2: value of 1.0+FFg where FFg is the documented national growth rate of kerosene fuel use in lighting from the preceding years (use the most recent available data for a three or five years

+In line with paragraph 29 of the methodology, there are no project emissions as the project lamp charging mechanism utilizes a renewable energy system (solar photovoltaic panel) included as part of the project lamp.
+Thus,

+$PE{y,i} = 0$